dklassic/GDC-transcript/.github/ISSUE_TEMPLATE/speaker-feedback.md

 ---

-**Alternative way of feedback [in the form of Google Form](https://forms.gle/D68jU5FmAKoXMwhc6) is available**
+**Alternative way of feedback [in the form of Google Form](https://forms.gle/D68jU5FmAKoXMwhc6) is available if you wish to give feedback privately**

 **Explicit permission for transcription**
 - [ ] Allowed
 - [ ] Disallowed

-**Additional contact information for verification** not required if the GitHub account is clearly linked to you
+**Additional contact information for verification** not required if your GitHub account is clearly linked to you

 **Additional context**
 Add anything you want here.
 If you're allowing the transcription, you can provide extra links and stuffs to show alongside the transcript.